top of page

 • Locally sourced produce from farms in our own village

-• Zero-waste recipes (our mayo uses the yolks; our gin fizzes use the whites)
+• Zero-waste recipes (our mayo uses the yolks; our gin fizz uses the whites)

 • Reclaimed heritage materials, including shutters from the former NYS facility on St Anne